Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Shadow of the Weird Wizard (2024, Robert J. Schwalb)

 The upshot is that the vibe follows the structure.
-You keep Demon Lord’s speed and crunch, but the engine is no longer steering you toward doom.
-If you want fast, sharp, and tactical — aimed at heroes rather than erosion — this is the refined evolution.
+You keep Demon Lord’s speed and crunch, but the engine no longer steers you toward doom.
+If you want fast, sharp, and tactical gameplay aimed at heroes rather than erosion, this is the refined evolution.

 To play SWW, begin with any of the Novice Adventures.
 I’ve linked to the list of official ones that are good AND cheap.